adambard/learnxinyminutes-docs/javascript-es6.html.markdown

 becoming more and more popular.

-JavaScript is an implementation of ECMAScript, and while most platforms only support ES5, support for the next generation, i.e. ES6, is steadily growing.
+JavaScript is an implementation of ECMAScript, and while most platforms only fully support ES5 at the moment, support ES6 is steadily growing.
 ES6 includes many new features to the language but it remains backwards compatible with old ES5 code.
 To learn ES5 JavaScript, go [here](http://learnxinyminutes.com/docs/javascript/).

 Feedback would be highly appreciated!
 You can reach the original author at